SMS text messaging is the most widely used data application in the world.

 - Education: Parent updates including school closures or issues with school services

 Select the best method for sending SMS

-While it’s possible to use SMS straight from your cell phone, for business purposes, sending SMS from your computer offers a much more powerful solution.
+While it’s possible to use SMS straight from your cell phone, for business purposes, sending SMS from your computer offers a much more powerful SMS solution.
 You can send an SMS from your computer in of three ways:

 - Web SMS